julianschroeter/19CproseCorpus/README.md

 ## Structure of the repository
 - `Figures`:
-  - Figures that can be reproduced based on the python scripts in the code folder provide a picture of the structure of the corpus with regard to the distribution of genres and media types over time.
+  -
   - The figures are stored in the `figures` folder.
 - `Code`:
   - In the code folder, a smple and short python scripts for getting a quick overview over the corpus can be found.
-  - In this script functions and classes from the preprocessing module are used.
+  -
-  - The output_explore_corpus.txt file in the data folder records the properties of the corpus (date: Feb 13 2022).
+  -
 - `Data`:
   - The Bibliographie.csv with all metadata on the level of work manifestations and episodes.
-  - The `dtm` folder containing the document term matrices as the textual corpus representation (including an archive of earlier corpus releases).
+  - The `dtm` folder containing the document term matrices as the textual corpus representation .

 ## Corpus composition